Code Audit Services

 Automated analysis

-Our tooling builds a knowledge graph of the codebase — entities, relationships, dependencies, and history — and runs security, quality, and license analysis across all of it.
+Our tooling reads the whole codebase — every file, dependency, and the full commit history — and runs security, quality, and license analysis across all of it.

 03